Skip to Content

 Set limits on how much of each stablecoin can be deposited or withdrawn within an interval:

-IntervalRefill Period
+IntervalRefill period

 Daily24 hours